siyoell12/wump-auto/README.md

 ```bash
 node wump
 ```
+Then enter your username and PIN when prompted.

+⚠️ IMPORTANT NOTICE:
+To access and use this bot, you must first confirm your username and PIN with the creator.
+Username and PIN credentials are only provided to verified users to ensure security and proper usage.

+If the login is successful, the script will start processing the tokens.

 **Contact & Social Media**
 If you have any questions, need assistance, or want to request username and PIN access, please contact me via one of the following: